Albanian mafia: Sacra Corona Unita

 The Albanian mafia seems to have established good working relationships with the Italian organized crime groups, On 27 July 1999 police in Durrës (Albania), with Italian assistance arrested one of the godfathers of the "Sacra Corona Unita", one of the main crime groups based in the region of Apulia.
 This Albanian link seems to confirm that the Sacra Corona Unita and the Albanian mafia are "partners" in Apulia and delegate several criminal activities.
 Thus, in many areas of Italy, the market for cannabis, prostitution, and smuggling is run mainly by Albanians.

 Camorra

 Roberto Saviano, the Italian writer, an expert on the Napolitan Camorra in particular and the Italian mafia in general, spoke of the Albanian mafia as a "no longer foreign mafia" to Italy and stressed that the Albanians and Italians have a "brotherly" relationship between each other.
 Saviano notes that the Camorra form greater affinity with the Albanian crime families than with other criminal groups from Eastern Europe.

 According to the Direzione Investigativa Antimafia, the Albanian mafia has alliances with many Camorra clans, including with the Mazzarella clan and the Amato-Pagano clan, both from Naples and with the Serino clan, from Salerno.

+In May 2026, Italian authorities carried out a major anti-drug operation targeting links between Albanian organized crime groups and the Di Lauro clan, leading to the arrest of 14 people.
+According to investigators, Albanian criminal organizations supplied cocaine and hashish imported from abroad to a subgroup linked to the Di Lauro clan and headed by Vincenzo Di Lauro.
+Authorities said the group operated mainly in the districts of Secondigliano and Vasto-Arenaccia in Naples, with trafficking activities extending to the province of Reggio Emilia.
+The inquiry, conducted between 2020 and 2023, involved surveillance, wiretaps, arrests in flagrante, and the seizure of several kilograms of narcotics.